This article may contain links from our affiliate partners. Please read how we make money!

 Introducing hard-anodized aluminum cookware.
 This type of cookware is said to have all the good qualities of aluminum whilst being safer for food use.
 It’s also supposedly non-stick, which makes cooking a lot less hassle!

-But it still contains aluminum, we hear you say.
+But it still contains aluminum, I hear you say.
 How safe is hard-anodized aluminum cookware really?
 Is it completely risk-free?
-We’re here to shed some light on the subject and determine if hard-anodized aluminum utensils are safe.
+I’m here to shed some light on the subject and determine if hard-anodized aluminum utensils are safe.

-We’ll explain what hard anodized cookware is, as well as the risks and pros of using it.
+I’ll explain what hard anodized cookware is, as well as the risks and pros of using it.
 Hopefully, with the help of this guide, you’ll be sure whether using hard anodized equipment is right for you or not.
-If we’ve piqued your interest, be sure to read on to find out more about this cookware material.
+If I’ve piqued your interest, be sure to read on to find out more about this cookware material.